vojto/amplitude-osx/README.md

 This is an unnoficial port of the Mixpanel API to Cocoa, its built with cocoapods in mind.
 You can install this manually, the only framework you'll need is SystemConfiguration I think.

 Ideally I'll keep this up to date in order to keep [ARAnalytics](https://github.com/orta/ARAnalytics/) relevant.
 As I use Mixpanel personally.
 If you work at Mixpanel and would like to take over, that'd be super-ace.
+Thanks.

 # Initializing Mixpanel #
 The first thing you need to do is initialize Mixpanel with your project token.